mmaslon/maslonlab.github.io/_posts/2022-04-07-Coding_Thursdayvol1.md

 ---
-title: "Bash profile"
+title: Bash profile
+date: 2022-04-07
-categories: [Coding Thursday]
+categories: ["Coding Thursday"]
 ---

 We will be using shell to do most of our work.
 Shell accepts and runs commands.
 When you login, few files are read in to set up your environment.